 If you haven’t experienced earwig damage in your fruit before, here’s just one example (below) of what they can do.

-Having said that, as trees get older and larger and bear bigger crops, you may lose a smaller proportion of fruit and the damage is often confined to the lower branches, but it’s still a pest worth preventing.
+Having said that, as trees get larger and bear bigger crops, you may lose a smaller proportion of fruit.
+The damage is often confined to the lower branches.
+However, it’s still a pest worth preventing.

-This is a great example of why it’s never a good idea to kill insects – just encourage them to hang out where they can do the most good and the least damage in your garden.
+This is a great example of why it’s never a good idea to kill insects.
+Instead, just encourage them to hang out where they can do the most good and the least damage in your garden.